Private Mean Estimation with Person-Level Differential Privacy: Introduction

 people and, with probability at least $2/3$, outputs an estimate $\hat\mu$ such that $\|\hat\mu - \mu\|_2 \leq \alpha$. \end{theorem}

 The first three terms in the sample complexity match those in the approximate DP case (Theorem~\ref{thm:high-d-cdp}).
-The fourth term is again the cost of coarse estimation, and is optimal for pure DP via standard packing lower bounds.
-To prove this theorem, we employ the framework of Kamath, Singhal, and Ullman~\cite{KamathSU20}, which reduces multivariate mean estimation to a collection of univariate mean testing problems.
-This allows us to appeal to the techniques we developed for proving Theorem~\ref{thm:one-d-pure}.
+The fourth term is again the cost of coarse estimation, and is optimal for pure DP via standard packing lower bounds (see Lemma~\ref{lem:lb-range}).

+Our pure-DP for the high-dimensional cases employs the framework of Kamath, Singhal, and Ullman~\cite{KamathSU20}, which reduces multivariate mean estimation to a collection of univariate mean testing problems.
+We slightly simplify their framework by viewing the set of testing problems as between a candidate mean and a ``local cover'' of its neighborhood, bringing it more in line with other works on private estimation~\cite{AdenAliAK21}.
+This reduction allows us to appeal to the techniques we developed for proving Theorem~\ref{thm:one-d-pure}.
 We comment that, inheriting the deficiencies of~\cite{KamathSU20}, this algorithm is \emph{not} computationally efficient.
 Indeed, most algorithms for pure DP estimation in multivariate settings are computationally inefficient, barring a few recent works which rely on semidefinite programming and sum-of-squares optimization~\cite{HopkinsKM22, HopkinsKMN23}.
 However, the amount of computation and data required by these methods scales poorly as the order of the moment they employ increases.
 Since, in general, our algorithms employ higher-order moment information, it is not obvious how to make them computationally efficient, and we leave this open as an interesting open question for future work.\footnote{In particular, even for \emph{item-level DP} where $m=1$, computationally efficient algorithms with nearly optimal sample complexity are only known for the cases of $k=2$ or for Gaussian data.}

 Finally, we prove lower bounds on the sample complexity of private mean estimation under $(\eps, \delta)$-DP.
+Since both pure and concentrated DP imply $(\eps,\delta)$-DP, these lower bounds also apply to algorithms satisfying these variants.

 \begin{theorem}[Informal, see Theorem~\ref{thm:main_lb_approx_dp}] Suppose there is an $(\eps, \delta)$-DP estimator such that for every distribution $\cD$ over $\R^d$ with mean $\mu$ and bounded $k$-th moments, the estimator takes $m$-samples per person from $n$ people and, with probability at least $2/3$, outputs $\|\hat\mu - \mu\|_2 \leq \alpha$.
 Then we have that